Purdue-CS193/homework-0-SeanR104/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Very Cool Header 1

+making sure the I can actually change the website